California, Thank Gov. Newsom for Protecting Victims of Violence

 What You Can Do

-Use our easy form below to contact Governor Newsom and thank him for signing A.B.
-415 into law.
+Use our easy form below to thank Governor Newsom for signing A.B.
+415 into law today.